ELIXIR-Belgium/rdm-guide/pages/faq.md

 ---
-permalink: covid-19/faq
-title: Frequently asked questions
+title: FAQ for Docker deployment
 ---

 ### Why is the reads cleaning tool not showing files for input?